Other Business Services offered:

 Arbitration clause in case of dispute or disagreement.

-The advantage of registering a Partnership business as compared to sole proprietorship is that in partnership, you can apply for any tender without much restrictions as your business has a KRA pin.
+The advantage of Partnership business name registration as compared to sole proprietorship is that in partnership, you can apply for any tender without much restrictions as your business has a KRA pin.

 Sole Proprietorship on the other hand does not have a business KRA pin but uses personal KRA PIN of the owner.